Yes, America's Anger Man is away and this is your undocumented anger man, Mark Stein.

 Look at what we have now as a president.

-A president who lies to the American people about Obamacare, a president who lies to the people about Iranian negotiation on nuclear weapons.
+A president who lies to the people about Iranian negotiation on nuclear weapons.

-A president who always comes down on the wrong side of a racial issue, even before all the facts are known.
+A president who always comes down on the wrong side of a racial issue even before all the facts are known.

-That's presidential.
+That's presidential?

 I don't think so.

-You make you make a good point, Gary.
+You make a good point, Gary.

 Go ahead.

-They're fed up with the uh one-way politics, and that's why Trump's winning the GOP nomination, and that's why he will win the presidency.
+And that's why Trump's winning the GOP nomination, and that's why he will win the presidency.

 That doesn't seem terribly presidential.